OX · Original Artworks

 Along with his public interventions, OX has moved a part of his practice to the studio.
 He exhibited in individual and collective exhibitions and art festivals throughout Europe.
 In 2015, OX’s work was documented in a comprehensive monograph entitled Affichage Libre / Plakatkunst / Public Posters in which his most iconic works made from 2000 to 2014 are reproduced.
 The release of the book was followed by a hugely successful solo exhibition of OX named Echantillons / Muster / Samples at the OPEN WALLS Gallery in February 2015.

-Most recently, OX’s art was presented at the Urban Art Biennale 2017 in the German town of Völklingen.
+In 2017, OX’s art was presented at the Urban Art Biennale 2017 in the German town of Völklingen.
 He also conceived and executed a project in Cologne in April 2017, adorning 10 billboards in a new aesthetic layer.

 OX lives near Paris and executes his public work internationally.

 2017 · Urban Art Biennale 2017 · Völklingen

 2016 · Group Show « TRANSBORDER » · Fabien Castanier Gallery · Culver City

 2016 · Group Show « Urban Abstract » · Mini Galerie · Amsterdam

 2015 · We Are Museums · Jewish Museum · Berlin